FaizanShamsi/FaizanShamsi/README.md

 <h1>Full Stack Maestro</h1>
-<p>Welcome to my digital playground!💡💻 I'm <b>Faizan Shamsi</b>, a passionate software engineer having over 5 years in development.
+<p>Welcome to my digital playground!💡💻 I'm <b>Faizan Shamsi</b>, a passionate software engineer having 1 year in development.
 Has much experience in creating logical and innovative solutions to complex problems.
 Has a keen interest in technology and user experience. </p>
 <h2>🛠️ My Skills:</h2>
 <ul>
 <li><h3>Front-End:</h3>